More on Antidepressants

 The brain communicates with itself through the use of special chemicals called neurotransmitters, such as serotonin and norepinephrine.
 Neurotransmitters carry signals from one nerve cell to another.
 Research suggests that abnormalities in neurotransmitter activity can affect mood and behavior.
 Low levels of serotonin and norepinephrine have not been proven to cause depression but it is widely believed that elevation of these chemicals is associated with improvement in mood in depressed people.

-All SSRIs have the same general mechanism of action.
+All selective serotonin reuptake inhibitors have the same principal mechanism of action.
 SSRIs seem to relieve symptoms of depression by blocking the reabsorption (reuptake) of serotonin by certain nerve cells in the brain.
 This leaves more serotonin available, which enhances neurotransmission and improves mood.
 SSRIs are called selective because they seem to affect serotonin significantly more than other neurotransmitters.
 Thus, the medications work by allowing the body to make the best use of the reduced amounts of serotonin that it has at the time.
 In due course, the levels of natural serotonin will rise again, and in some instances the SSRI can be reduced and withdrawn.

 SSRI antidepressants are at least 10-fold more selective for serotonin reuptake inhibition than for norepinephrine reuptake.
-However, most SSRIs bind to a large number of other receptors and enzymes in some degree.
-Each SSRI has a unique profile of these multiple pharmacologic actions, which may explain the differences in their efficacy and tolerability20.
+However, SSRIs differ in their potency and selectivity in inhibiting serotonin reuptake and many of them have important effects on other transporters and receptors.
+Each SSRI has a unique profile of multiple pharmacologic actions, which explains the differences in their efficacy and tolerability20.

 norepinephrine reuptake 18